State Theatre (Los Angeles): History

+In 1931, the theater ran the first full-length movie of a football game ever exhibited in an American theater as a top feature.
+The 1931 USC football victory over Notre Dame was the first one half of a double feature.
+The first day business was so good, it was clear people were coming to see the game, so the manager pulled the second feature and ran the gridiron picture over and over.
+At the time, it broke all house records at Loew's State Theater.

 In 1949 the theatre was taken over by United Artists and the name changed from Loew's State to the State Theatre.
 In 1963 the State was acquired by Metropolitan Theatres and it went on to feature many general release movies dubbed into Spanish.
 Metropolitan Theatres closed the State in 1997.

 The auditorium space is virtually square in shape, originally seating 2,450 (current capacity 2,387).
 Directly above the center of the proscenium arch, occupying a small niche, is a seated Billiken figure as a good luck charm.
 The theatre boasts a vibrant fire/safety curtain, by Armstrong-Powers, depicting a futuristic fantasy city of onion-domed towers surrounded by planets and comet trails.

 The State Theatre is currently managed by the Broadway Theatre Group, who also manage the Palace, Los Angeles, and Tower theatres in the Broadway Theatre District.

 The theatre was on a long-term lease to the Universal Church of the Kingdom of God, who called it the "Cathedral of Faith", which came to an end in early 2018.
 As of January 2018 the owners are seeking a new tenant.